 - Before you connect your course to GitHub Classroom you will need to setup an Organization.
 Note: If you have Co-instructors or TA's that need access you should setup a new Organization so that you can add them as admins in your Organization.

 Establishing a GitHub Classroom requires having a GitHub Organization.
+You can Create an Organization if you don't already have one.
+If you plan on using GitHub Classroom and Codespaces it is recommended to have your organization under the JHU GitHub Enterprise.
 You can request a new organization via this form.

 Activating GitHub for your course